-The Commission will make a determination as to whether or not the buildings are determined to be contributing to the Wilmore Local Historic District.
+The Commission will make a determination as to whether or not the house has special significance to the Dilworth Local Historic District.
 With affirmative determination, the Commission can apply up to 365-Day Stay of Demolition.
 Or if the Commission determines that this property is no longer contributing, then demolition may take place without a delay.

-Charlotte Historic District Commission Case 2017-714 HISTORIC DISTRICT: WILMORE DEMOLITION
+Charlotte Historic District Commission Case 2018-216 HISTORIC DISTRICT: DILWORTH DEMOLITION